AVK ball check valves, swing check valves, slanted seat check valves

 Swing check valves

-Check valves are the most common type of non-return valve.
+Swing check valves are the most common type of non-return valve.
 They are inexpensive and operate entirely on flow and pressure, requiring no external energy or control.
-Check valves are available with open/close indicators and can be equipped with a lever and weight or a lever and spring for visual monitoring, or with devices that allow digital feedback.
+Swing check valves are available with open/close indicators and can be equipped with a lever and weight or a lever and spring for visual monitoring, or with devices that allow digital feedback.

-The design of the check valve provides a full bore opening, which minimizes pressure loss.
-Check valves are ideal for systems with a low risk of pressure surges.
+The design of the swing check valve provides a full bore opening, which minimizes pressure loss.
+Swing check valves are ideal for systems with a low risk of pressure surges.
 Due to their design, they are often used in water and wastewater applications.

 For more information, visit our page about swing check valves.